puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl.markdown

 The Puppet Ruby DSL provides you with access to the Puppet API, making it possible to express Puppet logic in Ruby.
 The newest version of Puppet's Ruby DSL, available in Puppet 3.1, is the result of a Google Summer of Code project that revamped existing Ruby DSL support.

-> The Ruby DSL and the proposed APIs are all experimental.
+> The Puppet Ruby DSL and the proposed APIs are all experimental.
 Do not assume that the API or features in this document will be supported long term.

-## Using Ruby DSL Manifests
+## Using Puppet Ruby DSL Manifests

 A Ruby file (.rb) may be used in place of any Puppet (.pp) manifest.
 Ruby code can function as: